Footsteps of Paul Tour--March 6-23, 2028

 Do we need passports, visas, and shots?

 Passports yes!
-They must be valid through April 2025.
-Visas are no longer required, and there are no shots for this trip.
+Visas are no longer required, and there are no shots needed for this trip.

 Do I need to be in shape?